akdenizcse/pl-evaluation-kardelenbanu/template.md

 > Some universities provide free access to MATLAB for their students to use.

 ### Matlab Environment Setup:
-**If you want all downloads independent of te operating system to be original, you need to open an account on the official Matlab website**
+**If you want all downloads independent of the operating system to be original, you need to open an account on the official Matlab website**
 * For Windows:
   * Firstly you should visit the [Official Website](https://www.mathworks.com/downloads/web_downloads/?s_iid=hp_ff_t_downloads) for MATLAB and you should download the most suitable version to your PC.
   * After the download of the suitable installation file is completed.
 The downloaded .exe is run and environment installation is provided.